Bank of China closes account of key North Korean bank

 China has become increasingly frustrated with North Korea in recent months.
 It agreed to new U.N. sanctions after Pyongyang conducted its third nuclear test in February.

-Those sanctions, announced on March 7, target the North's attempts to ship and receive cargo related to its nuclear and missile programmes and tighten financial curbs, including the illicit transfer of bulk cash.
+Those sanctions, announced on March 7, target the North's attempts to ship and receive cargo related to its nuclear and missile programs and tighten financial curbs, including the illicit transfer of bulk cash.

 The U.N. measures did not address the Foreign Trade Bank.
 Washington imposed its own sanctions several days later.

 Not much is known about the Foreign Trade Bank, whose assets and investments are a state secret.
-But foreign embassies, non-governmental organisations and U.N. agencies in Pyongyang all use it.
+But foreign embassies, non-governmental organizations and U.N. agencies in Pyongyang all use it.

 Germany and France have expressed concern about the possible impact on aid groups as well as European embassies should the EU place sanctions on the bank, sources with knowledge of the matter have previously said.

 Washington has targeted North Korea's limited financial links to the global community before.
-In 2005, some $25 million in North Korean money was frozen in a U.S. Treasury-inspired raid on Macau-based Banco Delta Asia, which Washington alleged handled illicit funds for Pyongyang.
+In 2005, some $25 million in North Korean money was frozen in a U.S. Treasury-inspired raid on Macau-based Banco Delta Asia (BDA), which Washington alleged handled illicit funds for Pyongyang.

 Reuters reported in April that Chinese banks had to rate their clients' risk of criminal conduct on a scale of 1-5 as part of the central bank's moves to curb money laundering and fraudulent transactions estimated at hundreds of billions of dollars a year.